HwSwthub/STM32-Sonar-Sensor/README.md

 ## STM32

+STM32 is a chip that is increasingly used in the world of electronics.
+We have created a tutorial to help you understand the basic concepts of the STM32F303RE chip.
+The tutorial presents all the steps to create and develop a project both in terms of software and hardware.

 The STM32 is a new and popular processor and tool.
 Similarly, you will need to prepare a tutorial based on one of the devices provided.
 The difficulty will be to understand how to use and configure the tool for this target processor.